 Consistency is a must when training your pet.
 You have to stick to training regularly and consistently; otherwise, your dog will forget what they’ve learned.
 Sticking to the same words for commands prevents confusion, too, as does maintaining the same rules throughout their life.
 For instance, don’t let them sleep on your bed as a puppy if you don’t want them to do the same as an adult.

 Last but not least, have patience.
 Training takes time, and while dogs are smart, they aren’t geniuses; they need consistency, time, and a patient leader to learn what you’re trying to teach them.
-They will learn – just be patient, reward good behavior, don’t punish the bad, and, most important of all, lead and love your dog!
+They will learn – just be patient, reward good behaviour, don’t punish the bad, and, most important of all, lead and love your dog!
 If you’re seeking more helpful tips and guidance on dog training and care, make sure to visit pettagspro.org.